HomeArchiveBlog

 for i in range(8):

-Linalg operators currently include matmul and dot.
-They support both default buffer mode and tensor mode.
-In buffer mode, pass an explicit acc= output because the operation writes into an existing buffer.
+Linalg operators include matmul and dot.
+They support both buffer mode and tensor mode.
+In buffer mode, pass an explicit acc= output.
 In tensor mode, the same operation can return a tensor value directly.

 @kernel(options=KernelOptions(enable_tensor=True))